 Croatia is a place that has been on my secret wanderlust Pinterest board for some time now.
-It’s a country I’ve admired for a while and my time in Dubrovnik is one of my favourite trips ever.
+It’s a country I’ve admired for a while and my 7 days in Dubrovnik is now one of my favourite trips ever!

 Before I visited Croatia for the first time, in my naivety I always thought Dubrovnik, not Zagreb was the capital city of Croatia.
 Dubrovnik is certainly one of the most talked-about cities in Croatia and since returning, I am longing to see Zagreb and visit Split one day in the near future, sail the islands and return to Dubrovnik.
-In this post, I am sharing my top 5 things to do in Dubrovnik, from Game of Thrones locations, exploring the breathtaking Old City, to the cursed island of Lokrum.
+In this post, I am sharing my own Croatia itinerary 7 days in Dubrovnik tips, from Game of Thrones locations, exploring the breathtaking Old City, to the cursed island of Lokrum.

 Dubrovnik Game of Thrones Locations